 Podge called out, “I can’t…” Suddenly he stopped and stared into a little hole in a tree.
-He had a certain animal sense for these things, since he was a teddy dog.
-Soon a little greenbird poked its head out and looked around.
+He had a certain animal sense for these things since he was a teddy dog.
+Soon a little green bird poked its head out and looked around.
 Podge immediately began dancing the Dance of Disipience.
-If there was one thing a Chavish really couldn’t say no to it was silliness, particularly silliness in monster costume.
+If there was one thing a Chavish really couldn’t say no to it was silliness, particularly silliness in a monster costume.

-The little greenbird with the pointy eyes peered at the strange creature performing the Dance of Disipience.
+The little green bird with pointy eyes peered at the strange creature performing the Dance of Disipience.
 It paused for a moment and then smiled, fluttering its wings.

 Podge kicked his right leg, and waved his left arm, all the time staring at the little bird.
 He had him!
 It was dancing too!